Webinars are everywhere, but they’re hard to get right.

 Once you’ve settled on a topic that’s relevant, evergreen, and specific, you’ll need to decide what format works best for your webinar.

-- Presentation Webinars.
-Presentation-style webinars are probably the most common format, and consist of a series of slides and a voiceover.
-Here, you’ll need to be careful that you present content in an engaging way and avoid “reading” the script as you work through the slides.
+Presentation Webinars: Presentation-style webinars are probably the most common format, consisting of slides and a voiceover.
+Here, you’ll need to be careful that you present content engagingly and avoid “reading” the script as you work through the slides.

-- Expert Interviews.
-Interview webinars are one of the most engaging formats for engaging an audience, particularly if you have access to guests your audience really wants to hear from.
-While these types of webinars can be challenging if your guests go off-script, people tend to enjoy unscripted, discussion-type content.
+Expert Interviews: Interview webinars are one of the most engaging formats for engaging an audience, particularly if you have access to guests your audience really wants to hear from.
+While these types of webinars can be challenging if guests go off-script, people enjoy unscripted discussion-type content.
 Here, your best bet is to prepare with a series of questions and skip the slides.

-- Demos/How-tos.
-Are you trying to help users get more out of your solution?
-If that’s your primary goal, you might want to focus on creating webinars around your own products–though you’ll want to make sure you cover something your audience won’t find in a blog post or Google search, Again, the Trello example points toward many ways that
+Demos and How-tos: Are you trying to help users get more out of your solution?
+If that’s your primary goal, focus on creating webinars around your own products–though you’ll want to make sure you cover something your audience won’t find in a blog post or Google search.

 Outline Your Content & Create a Script